mauroboffardi/decathlon/README.md

 - Added servlet and basic CRUD methods, made a first version of scoreboard list.
 - Refined semifinal version of the list page, with styling and Awesome font for icons
 - Implemented the "delete athlete" function.
+- fixed initial redirect to /list

 ### TODO
-- adapt starting /list url to /
 - Complete insertPerformance and createPerformance Methods in the servlet
 - Peformance edit form
 - Manage performance deletion